zappascout/devil_notes-sources/docs/notes_17_devil.md

 ==like the blockchain, Git is a supple assemblage of established cryptographic ideas==:
-Here, for the first time I am struck by the extent to which our computer operating systems mimic the form of paper. *Everything* on a hard drive is contained within metaphoric "files" that might contain reams of instruction for the machine or a single line of code redirecting to
+Here, for the first time, I am struck by the extent to which our computer operating systems mimic the form of paper. *Everything* on a hard drive is contained within metaphoric "files" that might contain reams of instruction for the machine or a single line of code redirecting to